enpm611/github-actions/README.md

 Create the PR and check again on the Action execution and then the changes it made.
 Did it work to increase the `minor` part of the version number?

+Let's keep this PR open since we'll use it in the next exercise.

 This exercise illustrated how we can use GitHub Actions to automate the release process, letting developers focus on being productive and leaving tedious task up to the CI/CD pipeline.

 ## Exercise 3: Deploy